zhouhoulai/mygit/readme.txt

-this is my git program
+this is my git program？
+yes or no